Are you planning to visit Paris during late February, March or April?

 The author publishes similar books on London and New York - you'll want them all!

-That's when a grove of large old cherry trees burst into flamboyant bloom, with blossoms ranging from deep pink to fuschia.
+That's when a grove of large old cherry trees burst into dizzying masses of colors with blossoms ranging from deep pink to fuschia.
 The effect is euphoric.

 The giant urns and statues scattered around the area enhance the effect, and daffodils, tulips, and other spring bulbs add to the beauty.

-From some positions, the cherry blossoms frame distant views of the Eiffel Tower.
+From some positions, the cherry blossoms frame distant views of the Eiffel Tower, and from other locations, the Louvre.

 Look closely, and you'll notice poles supporting many of the trees' drooping branches, which almost touch the ground.

-Keeping the lawn maintained under these conditions might pose a challenge - but if you're lucky, you may spot a couple of special members of the Tuileries landscaping team hard at work.
+Keeping the lawn maintained under these conditions might pose a challenge - but if you're lucky, you may spot a couple of special members of the Tuileries landscaping team hard at work using environmentally-friendly methods.

 More to Do near Tuileries Garden